aorael/CP1404practicals/prac_10/README.md

 ### How was your estimate accuracy usually?

-I'd say 70-80% accurate, some of my codes took a really long time to finish because I still need to digest the function on each programs and I tried to fully understand it.
+I'd say 65-70% accurate, some of my codes took a really long time to finish because I still need to digest the function on each programs and I tried to fully understand it.

 ### How did your estimate accuracy improve or change during the course of the subject?

-It hasn't improved much because it takes me some time to learn things
+It hasn't improved much because it takes me some time to learn things.
+However, for some projects it took quicker times to finish it.

 ### What did you learn from doing these estimates?